-"Today, when we get sick we usually get a pill that will affect our chemical system," says Hoffman.
-"But if you look diseases that lack a clear chemical treatment option, like cancer, asthma, cardiovascular disease, or muscular dystrophy, they all have a mechanical component that hasn't previously been looked at."
+"If we can understand the "Today, when we get sick we usually get a pill pathological mechanics, that will affect our chemwe can control, or ical system," says Hoffman.
+"But if you look maybe eliminate, the diseases that lack a clear pathological signaling chemical treatment opthat drives mechanotion, like cancer, asthma, cardiovascular disease, sensitive disease." or muscular dystrophy, they all have a mechanical component that hasn't previously been looked at."
 Hoffman is pioneering the new field of mechanobiology, which is the study of how physical forces affect cell behavior.
 His lab explores how the chemical and mechanical aspects of biology interact, and how researchers can use mechanics to study what he calls mechano-sensitive diseases and address problems in biology that can't be solved through chemistry alone.
 When you apply a force on a cell, that pressure can alter and control its structure and behavior.

 For example, the force generated by blood flow pushes on the cells in blood vessels, helping them grow into the correct shape and behave normally.
 The same principle, Hoffman says, can be applied to a disease like breast cancer.